 The programming of our mind is like an onion with layers upon layers.

 First, the first layer is cultural narrative.
-It’s where we find programming that contains all the bias, prejudice, and justification for the misuse of people and the planet.
+It’s where we find programming that contains all the bias, prejudice, and justification for misusing people and the planet.
 If you don’t recognize this operating in the culture, you will benefit from taking time to enhance your observational skills.
 Because if you can’t see it, you can’t remove and reprogram it.

-The second level of programming comes from the unhealthy scripts of Ego.
+The second level of programming comes from the unhealthy scripts of the Ego.
 The Ego controls us when we are not “present” via our personality and instincts.
 Not all the programming of the Ego is unhealthy.
-Even if we have a mental illness, not everything is terrible or distorted.
+Not everything is terrible or distorted, even if we have a mental illness.
 However, our friend, the cultural narrative further distorts any issues you may have and often makes them worse.
 We need to identify it, eliminate the harmful, and then forget it.

 The cat is out of the bag.
-Religion is often the cause of the aberrations of the cultural narrative and the harmful programming of the Ego.
+Religion is often the cause of the cultural narrative’s aberrations and the Ego’s harmful programming.
 If you are involved with one of the three main Abrahamic religious traditions, you contribute to the problem.

 You may not realize it, but their doctrines are recycled mythology and superstition.
 Every aspect of their religions is a copy of the mystery religions of the Medditrainian.
 The Abrahamic faiths are not original.
 They are rebranding the Assyrian, Babylonian, Egyptian, and Persian religions.
 So, you can waste a lot of time following and memorizing useless data.